thijse/Arduino-CmdMessenger/README.markdown

 ## Introduction

-CmdMessenger is a messaging library afor the Arduino Platform (and .NET/Mono platform).
-It has uses the serial port as its transport layer**
+CmdMessenger is a messaging library for the Arduino Platform (and .NET/Mono platform).
+Ituses the serial port as it's transport layer**

-The default message format is:
+The message format is:
 ```
 Cmd Id, param 1, [...] , param N;
 ```

+Although the field separator ',' and command separator ';' can be changed

 The library can
 * both send and receive of commands
 * Both write and read multiple arguments